How to Bend and Form PVC

 There are a few different ways to make the joints.

-Another joint uses the hot oil and a jig that holds the pipe round but flares the end out at ninety degrees.
+Another joint uses hot oil or boiling water and a jig that holds the pipe round but flares the end out at ninety degrees.
 Two pipes can be put together with a seal and screws or just glued together to make a pretty good joint.

 One additional thought from two different friends is that much larger pieces of PVC and other similar plastic are regularly formed using two other processes.
 One uses a hot bath of glycerin to make the plastic flexible.
 The other uses a heating grid and vacuum form system.
 I have no need or interest in working with pieces this big, but some might.